na-na-hi/renget/archive/pygtips.md

 #Pygmalion Tips
+#I apologize for what I have wrought upon this world.
+Please forgive me.
+W++ is no longer good or needed.
+Do not use it.
 #####->Written and Maintained by YuriFag<-
 ->This rentry will focus on tips and information for getting better responses and personalities out of your characters.<- [TOC]